Khan1988/PIVlab-for-landslide-monitoring/ReadMe.txt

-# PIVlab for slope movement monitoring
+# PIVlab for landslide/slope monitoring
 This is a modified version of PIVlab.
-For the original PIVlab please follow the link.
+For the original version please follow the link.
 (https://github.com/Shrediquette/PIVlab)